UK Military Flying Training System: Advanced Jet Trainer

 Gordon Brown tried to intervene but was over-ruled by Tony Blair in a dispute against Geoff Hoon.
 Brown had wanted to reduce costs by putting the contract out to competitive tender, but jobs and export orders were considered more important.
 The purchase cost of the 44 aircraft was expected to be around £800 million.
 The original proposal envisaged BAE Systems providing both the new training system and the Hawk 128 jets in a PFI arrangement.
 But the BAE Systems package was judged unaffordable by the Treasury.
 The remainder of UKMFTS contract, estimated to be worth about £9 billion at the time, would therefore be opened up to competition as a separate contract.
-Ministerial Direction was given to conventionally procure 20 Hawk 128s from BAE Systems, with an option for a further 24 on 30 Jul 2003.
+A ministerial direction was given to conventionally procure 20 Hawk 128s from BAE Systems, with an option for a further 24 on 30 Jul 2003.
 The decision is reported to have saved at least 470 BAE Systems jobs at Brough in east Yorkshire.

 A£31m contract was placed with BAE Systems to cover risk reduction activities to October 2003.
 In November 2004, approval was given for a combined assessment & development phase at up to £196m and completion by August 2008, with the assessment phase element being approximately £75m.
 The MoD awarded a Design and Development Contract to BAE Systems on 22 December 2004.
 The Hawk 128 Advanced Jet Trainer aircraft was expected to cost approximately £3.5 billion throughout 20-year lifetime.

 According to the National Audit Office: in August 2006, approval was reached for a figure of up to £497m with an estimated 80% confidence level of achieving this.
 This approval set the aircraft build standard, definition of in-service date, key system requirements and aircraft numbers.

 The RAF began receiving the first Hawk T2s in 2009, as the start of the long term replacement for the ageing T1.
 Hawk T2 Advanced jet training was to be carried out at RAF Valley.
 Training operations on the Hawk T2 began in April 2012.